Ten new cases of coronavirus in Iran, one dead - health ministry

 Iraq announced on Thursday that it had banned border crossings by Iranian nationals for three days because of worries about the spread of the disease, Iraq’s state news agency said.

 The decision came after Iraqi Airways suspended flights to Iran.
+Kuwait Airways also suspended all flights to Iran starting on Thursday.

+Saudi Arabia said on Friday it had suspended the travel of citizens and expatriates to Iran.

-Iranian state TV reported on Saturday that a mayor of a district in Tehran had been diagnosed with coronavirus but the Fars news agency later tweeted a denial from the director of the public relations for the district.
+Iranian state TV reported on Saturday that a mayor of a district in Tehran had been diagnosed with coronavirus but the Fars news agency later tweeted a denial from the director of public relations for the district.

+The revelation by authorities of multiple coronavirus cases and deaths over a short period of time has led to criticism and accusations from Iranians online of a cover-up by officials.

+Some online posts have drawn comparisons between the handling of the recent coronavirus announcements and the way Iranian authorities revealed information about the crash of a passenger plane last month.

 The coronavirus began in China and has largely been focused there, but it has spread to a growing number of other countries.

-Reporting By Babak Dehghanpisheh; Editing by Kim Coghill and Frances Kerry
+Reporting By Babak Dehghanpisheh and Aziz El Yaakoubi; Additional reporting by Alaa Swilam in Cairo; Editing by Kim Coghill, Frances Kerry and James Drummond